 We are developing a new generation of adjustable implant systems, which we refer to as our Active Growing Implants.
-Our Active Growing Implants will utilize a mechanized motor and be adjustable at the time of implantation and non-invasively over the course of treatment to accommodate the changing clinical needs of patients as they heal, grow and age.
+Our Active Growing Implants will utilize a non-magnetic power source of significantly greatly strength and control than the current technology and will be adjustable at the time of implantation and non-invasively over the course of treatment to accommodate the changing clinical needs of patients as they heal, grow and age.
 We are developing our Active Growing Implants for the treatment of early onset scoliosis and limb length discrepancies.
 We believe these products will be a natural complement to our current product offering.
 While we have an active program underway in the development of these systems, the dates of completion, 510(k) submission to the FDA and market introduction are uncertain at this time.